 - To increase the understanding of, and appreciation for, the arts and artists within schools and communities.

 - To support arts programming that reflects the diversity and cultural richness of Illinois and encourages active participation from all residents.

 Grant requests for fiscal year 2016 are for residency activities occurring between November 1, 2015 and August 31, 2016

 Monday, June 22, 2015.
 Applications must be successfully submitted to the Illinois eGrant system by 5:00pm central time.

 To access the AIE Residency Program Guidelines, follow this link: http://www.arts.illinois.gov/sites/default/files/content/FY16%20AIE%20Re...

 A web-based workshop is scheduled for Wednesday, June 3rd at 3:00pm.
 This webinar will provide an overview of the AIE Residency application process.
 Pre-Registration is required.

 To register for the June 3rd webinar follow the link below:

-Schools, school districts and local community organizations interested in a short-term residency should apply to the StARTS Program.
-The StARTS Program is designed to support interaction with professional Illinois artists through workshops and classes sponsored by a school or school-district.
-First-time applicants to the IACA are highly encouraged to apply for this grant before applying to the Agency’s AIE Residency Program.
+Schools, school districts and local community organizations interested in a short-term (five to 30 hours) residency should apply to the StARTS Program.
+First-time applicants to the IACA are strongly encouraged to apply for this grant before applying to the Agency’s AIE Residency Program.